Sergey-Stepin/MyFinance/README.md

 1. Common
 Packages of common classes such as: cmodels, contracts, utils etc.

+2.Eureca
+Service-Discovery

-2. Instruments
+3. Instruments
-Back-end for financial instruments
+RESTful back-end web-service for financial instruments

-3. Portfolio
+4. Portfolio
-Back-end for financial portfolios of instruments
+RESTful back-end web-service financial portfolios of instruments

-4. Operations
+5. Operations
-Back-end for financial operations with instruments
+RESTful back-end web-service or financial operations with instruments

+6. WebClient
+Web-server (Thymeleaf + Spring)
+Eureca + Feign is used for communication with the backends